FX Trading: Trap or Ticket to a Better Life? (2018 version)

 Will a free Forex Tutorial Teach anyone to be a Successful Retail Trader?

-Will a free Forex tutorial teach someone to be a successful retail trader?
+Will a free Forex tutorial teach someone to be a successful Retail Forex Trader?
 I doubt it.
 But if it does, good.
-Will a search on “what is Forex trading” turn anyone into a successful retail trader?
+Will a search on “what is Forex trading” turn anyone into a successful Retail Forex Trader?
 I am sceptical.
 But it’s a start.
 As I gain more knowledge about how to evaluate trading material, I wonder why so many people keep visiting the same low-quality trading-sites?
-They search and share the same low-quality content again and again on social media platforms?
+Why they share the same low-quality content again and again on social media platforms?
 Will this free trading material improve other people's lives?
 I question it.
 Instead, it’ll transfer money to the Internet marketers- and the broker’s pockets.
 When we understand how the industry works, we’ll be better to evaluate trading material online.
 It’s good because we can zip our pockets.
-Since I’m an Internet marketer, working with affiliate marketing several hours per day, I help others with trading material evaluating-methods.

 When people are under financial pressure, they have reason to be careful.
 It's easy to become naïve under such circumstances.
 Any story that’ll fuel the better-life-dream will sound appealing.
 Financial pressure people will be more eager to sign up than people who are happy with their economic reality.
 The Forex trader story is the most powerful make-money-online-story we can present to financial pressured people.
 Offer FREE access to: • Award winning trading platforms • Tight spreads • Quality executions • Powerful trading tools • Real time data • 24 hours support It’s the perfect money-for-nothing-story.
 The Forex trader story about skiing in Méribel, France, ocean surfing on the North Shore of Oahu, Hawaii or diving with sharks in Beqa Lagoon, Fiji while making money on the laptop/iPhone is the most famous online money-for-nothing story.
 But ask: Why would anyone give free access to: • Award winning trading platforms • Tight spreads • Quality executions • Powerful trading tools • Real time data • 24 hours support What it is we aren’t unaware of here?
 Several thousand sign up daily so they can push the button without thinking about this question.